 - Module 3 − La structure d’une situation d’évaluation

 - Module 4 − Les outils d’évaluation : la grille d’appréciation et la liste de vérification

 - Module 5 − Les outils d’évaluation : l’entrevue

 - Module 6 − Les outils de consignation : la fiche anecdotique, le journal de bord, le portfolio et la grille de consignation

-If your organization has subscribed to BIM, you can print the toolkit documents from the Access to Content section.
+If your organization has subscribed to BIM, you can download the toolkit documents when logged in.

 Fill out an order form if you wish to receive a paper version of the toolkit.

 CD Containing the BIM Express Software and a Database of Traditional Examinations

 Fill out the order form to obtain this CD.